 Driving out in the morning from Mission Viejo to Lake Elsinore mid week, I thought for sure I would have the poppy fields all to myself.
 I could not have been more wrong.
 Pulling off the 15 on Lake Street and heading onto Walker Canyon Road I soon found myself in a ‘zoo’.
-Seemingly all of Los Angeles had made the trek out this Wednesday morning – traffic offers were directing cars, cars were backed up all the way into Walker Road – with no outlet and vehicles tightly parked on both sides of the road, vehicles had to drive the entire 1.5 miles and turn around at the end.
+Seemingly all of Los Angeles and Orange County had made the trek out this Wednesday morning – traffic officers were directing cars, cars were backed up all the way into Walker Road – with no outlet and vehicles tightly parked on both sides of the road, vehicles had to drive the entire 1.5 miles and turn around at the end.

 By some miracle of the morning, I found a parking spot, squeezing next to one of the porta potties that had thoughtfully been brought in after the crowds descended on this part of town.
 Soon I heard a helicopter – initially I spotted one but then more arrived, sightseers taking in the fields of orange from the air.
 None tried to land in the flower fields – although I heard about one that did land the previous day and the pilot ended up running back to the helicopter and taking off just before officials arrived.
 I walked a bit further and soon I was being buzzed by a drone.
 Ok, enough.
 I attempted to leave.